NIST 800-171r3 Compliance

-NIST SP 800-171r2 was originally published in June 2015 and has been updated several times since then in response to evolving cyber threats.
+NIST SP 800-171r3 was originally published in November 2023 and has been updated several times since then in response to evolving cyber threats.
 It provides guidelines on how CUI should be securely accessed, transmitted, and stored in nonfederal information systems and organizations; its requirements fall into four main categories:

 • Controls and processes for managing and protecting